-Figure 4 shows a cross section looking to the East, showing the collar, drill trace and significant interval of the recently completed drilling, compared to historical drilling and assays.
+Figure 4 is a cross section looking towards East, showing the collar, drill trace and significant intercepts of the recently completed drilling, compared to historical drilling and assays.
+The location of this section is denoted by A-A' on Figure 3.